See Megyn Kelly’s Softer Look As She Prepares To Take On NBC Duties

 Megyn Kelly debuted a “softer look” when she appeared on the red carpet at the Vanity Fair Oscar Party on Sunday night in Los Angeles.
 The 46-year-old former Fox News journalist was just hired by NBC to host a morning news program in addition to an afternoon show and a Sunday night news magazine.
 Her look was dramatically different than how she wore it while working on The Kelly File on the Fox News Channel.

-Daily Mail noted Megyn Kelly’s new look, in which she’s grown out her hair and added a lighter shade of blonde to it.
-Her hair was seen shoulder-length and styled in large waves to frame her face, a noticeable change from the shorter style that gave off a somewhat harsher appearance, as seen just below.
+The Daily Mail noted Megyn Kelly’s new look in which she’s grown out her hair and added a lighter shade of blonde to it.
+Her hair was seen shoulder-length and styled in large waves to frame her face, a noticeable change from the shorter style that gave off a somewhat harsher appearance, as seen below.

 The next photos show a more relaxed Megyn Kelly, not the severe look she donned as a hard-hitting journalist at Fox.